anjannair/blog/markdowns/elementaryos-setup.md

 After the initial setup is done and an account is setup you are ready to go!!

-NOW THE NEXT TIME YOU POWER ON YOUR DEVICE IT SHOULD AUTOMATICALLY START EOS!
+NOW THE NEXT TIME YOU POWER ON YOUR DEVICE, IT SHOULD AUTOMATICALLY START EOS!

 (Side note - You can eject the USB and remove it now)